In this section

 Who uses our collections and databases?

-Our collections and databases are primarily used by government organisations such as MPI for biosecurity IDs and as interception DNA - figuring out what organisms are here versus what are new.
+Our collections and databases are primarily used by government organisations such as MPI for biosecurity identifications and as interception DNA - figuring out what organisms are here versus what are new.
 The Department of Conservation (DOC) commonly use our collections and databases to look at the status of organisms to determine whether an organism are unique.